Tsu Surf: Music career

 Tsu Surf has developed a parallel career in music alongside his battle rap acclaim, releasing several mixtapes and studio projects that have garnered attention within the hip hop community.
 In 2013, he released the single "Broken Dreams", featuring collaborations with Ab-Soul and the late Fred the Godson.
-The song received editorial coverage from Complex, highlighting Surf’s introspective lyricism and ability to stand alongside respected industry voices.
+The song received editorial coverage from Complex.

 Later in 2014, Surf was featured in a BET Hip Hop Awards Cypher alongside fellow battle rappers T-Rex, Goodz, and Rain 910, with Smack White hosting.
-This appearance showcased his freestyle abilities on a national platform, bridging the gap between battle rap and mainstream hip hop.

 In 2015, Surf released the mixtape Newark, a tribute to his hometown.
-The project received editorial coverage from Vibe magazine, highlighting Surf's deep connection to his city and his storytelling prowess.
-Newark peaked at number 40 on the Billboard Heatseekers Albums chart, marking a significant milestone in his music career.
+The project received editorial coverage from Vibe magazine.
+Newark peaked at number 40 on the Billboard Heatseekers Albums chart, becoming his first work to enter a national music chart.

-In 2020, Surf released the album MSYKM (Make Sure You Kill Me), which marked a major step forward in his recording career.
-The project featured guest appearances from notable artists including G Herbo, Mozzy, and Jim Jones, further establishing Surf's presence beyond the battle rap arena.
-The album was recognized by hip hop outlets and added to major digital platforms, helping to expand his audience within the mainstream rap market.
+In 2020, Surf released the album MSYKM (Make Sure You Kill Me), featuring guest appearances from notable artists including G Herbo, Mozzy, and Jim Jones.

 In 2022, Surf was announced as a performer at Rolling Loud New York, one of the largest hip hop festivals in the United States.
-His inclusion on the lineup followed a viral moment in which he referenced the festival during a battle, leading to increased attention and ultimately his addition to the event.
-Surf performed on the same day as artists such as Future, 21 Savage, and Pusha T, further solidifying his crossover appeal.
-In April 2025, while still serving his sentence, Surf appeared on Mozzy’s album Intrusive Thoughts on the single "Free Surf", recorded via prison phone and released with an official visualizer, marking his first musical output since the 2023 sentencing.
+Surf performed on the same day as artists such as Future, 21 Savage, and Pusha T. In April 2025, while still serving his sentence, Surf appeared on Mozzy’s album Intrusive Thoughts on the single "Free Surf", recorded via prison phone and released with an official visualizer, marking his first musical output since the 2023 sentencing.

-Throughout his music career, Surf has consistently blended personal storytelling with street narratives, earning him a loyal fan-base that spans both the underground and commercial spheres.